-If you’re new to Mautic, I’ll show you how to get started by integrating your Mautic tracking code and adding forms to your WordPress site.
+If you’re new to Mautic, I’ll show you how to get started by adding your Mautic tracking code to WordPress.
+We’ll also cover the basics of adding Mautic forms for lead capture.

 Want to stay informed about the latest tutorials, news, and plugins for Mautic?
 Check out my weekly newsletter, The Unofficial Mautic Newsletter.